geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 This project is a Electrons on Helium 2D simulation implemented with Tensorflow.
-As of now, it correctly finds the 2D electron configuration corresponding to the lowest energy.
-However some more work needs to be done to tweak the optimizers, so that the final configuration can be annealed even better.
+As of now, it correctly finds the 2D electron configuration corresponding to the lowest energy of interacting electrons in a given electrostatic trapping potential.
+However some more work needs to be done to tweak the optimizers so that the final configuration can be annealed even better.

 ## Motivations